Updated on December 20, 2024

 Cough Medications (Dextromethorphan or DXM)

-Abusing DMX triggers hallucinations and a high based on the dose.
-The recommended maximum daily dose is 120 mg.
-Taken in higher doses, DXM triggers euphoria, loss of motor coordination, visual distortions, and out-of-body sensations.
+The recommended maximum daily dose of DXM is 120 mg, but taking a higher dose can result in loss of motor control, visual distortions, and out-of-body sensations.

 Very high doses of DXM causes: